andrioid/gostack/README.md

 ### Organized by business-domain into packages
 Just my wanting to keep business logic as a first-class concern.
 So technical sub-directories are to be kept at a bare minimum.

+## TODO

+- Setup http middleware
+    - Move CORS shit in there
+    - Enforce Firebase Auth here
+- Login screen
+    - Prompt login before GraphiQL if client has no token
+    - Store client token in local storage or some shit